Table of Contents

 Waste Outlet

 The home’s plumbing system sends the wastewater from the bathtub through the waste pipe, sometimes called the waste outlet.
-The waste exit is typically situated below the drain and is joined to the same pipe as the drain and overflow drain.
+The waste exit is typically situated below the drain.
+It is joined to the same pipe as the drain and overflow drain.

 Proper installation and maintenance of waste outlets help prevent plumbing system blockages and backups.